-the account of all things either in the past or in future are written and recorded in a thing sometimes called 'a tablet' and other times 'a registry' and at times 'a book;' as God, the exalted be He, said: 'in a clear book'131 and 'in a clear registry.'132 They are recorded in it as the Qur'ān is recorded in the brain of the one who has memorized it by heart; it is nothing like our writing a letter on a limited surface since the infinite cannot be written on a finite space like regular books.
+the account of all things either in the past or in future are written and recorded in a thing sometimes called 'a tablet' and other times 'a registry' and at times 'a book;' as God, the exalted be He, said: 'in a clear book'.
+They are recorded in it as the Qur'ān is recorded in the brain of the one who has memorized it by heart; it is nothing like our writing a letter on a limited surface since the infinite cannot be written on a finite space like regular books.
 The heart is like a mirror; and the tablet is like a mirror too, but there is a curtain between the two.
 When the curtain is lifted, you can see in the heart what is recorded in the tablet.
 The curtain is the occupier [shāghil] and the heart is occupied [mashghūl] in this world.
 The majority of its occupation is thus thinking about what the senses brought up to it.
 When the senses stagnate during the sleep,... the heart may see some of those images which are written in the tablet."

-I can now address the meaning of ta'wil in the light of his "theory of parallelism" (muwāzanah).
-Alulūm al-dīnīyyah)-sciences which he believes can be best explicated in relation to and from the Qur'ān.134 and the sanctified sciences which look into the most hidden secrets and jewels (sing. juwhar) of the Sacred
+I can now address the meaning of ta'wīl in the light of his "theory of parallelism" (muwāzanah).
+Al-Ghazzālī devoted a significant portion of the Jewels of Qur'ān to his discussion of religious sciences (al-ulūm al-dīnīyyah)-sciences which he believes can be best explicated in relation to and from the Qur'ān.
+He divides them into two general categories: the sciences which explore the outer "seashell" of the Qur'ān, and the sanctified sciences which look into the most hidden secrets and jewels (sing. juwhar) of the Sacred Text.
+The two are not, however, distinct and contradictory.
+Drawing on his theory of parallelism which